Maghfira Ramadhani (Afi)

 Email for draft

-Scheduled for presentation at IAEE@ASSA 2026, AERE@SEA 2025.
-Presented at AERE Summer Conference 2025, AERE@MEA 2025, CRIDC@Georgia Tech 2025, EMEE 2025, CU Environmental and Resource Economics Workshop 2024, SWEEEP@Georgia Tech 2024
+Presented at AEA/ASSA Annual Meeting 2026, AERE@SEA 2025, AERE Summer Conference 2025, AERE@MEA 2025, CRIDC@Georgia Tech 2025, EMEE 2025, CU Environmental and Resource Economics Workshop 2024, SWEEEP@Georgia Tech 2024

-Poster (Presented and Received Award at CRIDC@Georgia Tech 2025)
+Poster (Presented at CRIDC@Georgia Tech 2025)

 Publications

-Forthcoming at Renewable and Sustainable Energy Reviews
+Renewable and Sustainable Energy Reviews (2026)

-(with Muchammad Ichsan and Matthew Lockwood)
+(with Muhammad Ichsan and Matthew Lockwood)

 The Extractive Industries and Society (2022)